KorfLab/learning-C/README.md

 If you're worried about polluting the global namespace with your variables and functions (and you should be), you can make these private to a specific file with the keywords `static`.

-	static int Mine; // variable private to the file static int whatever() {} // function private to the file
+	static int Mine; // variable private to the file static int also_mine() {} // function private to the file int main() ...

-The variable `Mine` cannot be reached by any piece of code that isn't in the same file where `Mine` is defined.
-It isn't part of the global namespace.
-Functions like `whatever()` can have a similar behavior if they are declared `static`.
+The variable `Mine` and function `also_mine()` look like they are part of the global namespace, but they can't be accessed by code outside the file they are defined in (which doesn't have to be the file with `main()`).

+---

+One common use of the the preprocessor is to define macros that substitute text throughout a file.
+For example, let's say you want to declare an array with 100 elements.
+Later you decide that it should be 200.
+Do you want to go to all places in your code that had 100 and change them to 200?
+No, instead you can use a macro.

+	#define ARRAYSIZE 100

+	int array[ARRAYSIZE]
+	for (int i = 0; i < ARRAYSIZE; i++) ...

+---

+Oh yeah, let's put everything we know so far in a program.
+Go get `global.c` from the `templates` directory and play with that.

 ## Pointers ##

+We now come to the point where people either

 Pointers to scalars
 malloc() and free()